aanyaa259/Linux_Lab-main/Lab5-Exp1.md

-## Shell Tutorial- File Permissions with chmod and chown
+# Shell Tutorial- File Permissions with `chmod` and `chown`
 ---
-# 1. Understanding File Permissions in Linux
+## ⚫️ 1.
+Understanding File Permissions in Linux
 Each file/directory in Linux has:
-- Owner → The user who created the file.
+- *Owner* → The user who created the file.
-- Group → A group of users who may share access.
+- *Group* → A group of users who may share access.
-- Others → Everyone else.
+- *Others* → Everyone else.
 **Permission Types**
 - r → Read (4 in numeric)
 - w → Write (2 in numeric)